nabhi20/Number-Information-Tool/README.md

 # Number-Information-Tool
 A Python CLI tool with one-time animated banner, colorful terminal UI, mobile number validation, API lookup, and formatted JSON results.
 Designed for cybersecurity demonstrations and smooth user interaction.
-Here is a cleaner, professional, well-structured README.md written in proper English:
+Here is a cleaner, professional,

 ---